Greece Moments Greece Moments

 #1 Chora Andros: The picturesque island capital

-Almost majestically, the capital of the island sits enthroned on an elongated mountain ridge that digs from a wide valley far into the sea.
-On the hilly hill white cubes of houses with red roofs, which are complemented by magnificent neoclassical villas and mansions in the centre of Chora.
+Almost majestically, the island’s capital sits enthroned on an elongated mountain ridge that stretches from a wide valley far out into the sea.
+On the hilly terrain rise white cubes of houses with red roofs, complemented by magnificent neoclassical villas and mansions in the centre of Chora.
 Of the island’s almost 10,000 inhabitants, about 4,000 live in Andros Town and the surrounding area.

 andros stadt chora